 The society produces many quality publications such as a newsletter (Wild About Beds), books and two annual journals (the Bedfordshire Naturalist and the Bedfordshire Bird Report).

-Wild About Beds (the newsletter of the BNHS) no. 169 is now available.
+Wild About Beds (the newsletter of the BNHS) no. 170 is now available.
 NOTE: A printable version of the Neglected Insects Conference form can be accessed HERE.

 To avoid possible offence older back issues have been taken offline as they contained links to the old BedsLife website which is now under new ownership and contains adult material.
 Hopefully these will be restored once the PDFs can be edited.